unihackhq/rules/rules.md

 ### Section 1: Eligibility

-1. Teams can have up to six people; but must have a minimum number of four people.
+1. Teams can have up to six people.
-    Teams with two or three will be asked to merge.
-The Organisers can relax this restriction at their discretion.

 2. Each member of a team must be a student studying at an undergraduate, honours, or postgraduate course at an accredited university or TAFE college in Australia or New Zealand.

 3. Teams cannot have remote participants.

+4. Melbourne only: teams must have a minimum number of four people.
+Teams with two or three people will be asked to merge.
+The Organisers reserve the right to relax this restriction at their discretion.

 ### Section 2: Projects